deanrobin333/deanrobin333/README.md

 </p>
 <p align="center">
   <em>
     "Life is like a camera.
 Focus on what's important.
 Capture the good times.
 Develop from the negatives.
-And if things don't work out, take another shot.
-Let's get snapping!"
+And if things don't work out, take another shot!"
+Let's get snapping!
   </em>
 </p>